The Children's Hour (play): Synopsis

 Two women, Karen Wright and Martha Dobie, have worked hard to build a girls' boarding school in a refurbished farmhouse.
-They run and teach the school with the somewhat unwelcome help of Lily Mortar, Martha's aunt.
+They run and teach at the school with the somewhat unwelcome help of Lily Mortar, Martha's aunt.
 One pupil, Mary Tilford, is mischievous, disobedient, and untruthful, and often leads the other girls into trouble.

-One day, when Mary feigns illness and is being examined by Dr. Joe Cardin, a physician who is Mary's cousin and also Karen's fiancé, Martha asks Lily whether she would like to go back to traveling to the places she misses, now that they can afford it.
-Lily becomes angry and starts shouting about how, whenever Joe is around, Martha becomes irritable, unreasonable and jealous, taking her jealousy of Joe out on her.
+One day, Mary feigns illness and is being examined by Dr. Joe Cardin, a physician who is Mary's cousin and also Karen's fiancé.
+Martha asks Lily whether she would like to go back to traveling to the places she misses, now that they can afford it.
+Lily becomes angry and starts shouting about how, whenever Joe is around, Martha becomes irritable, unreasonable, and jealous, taking her jealousy of Joe out on her.
 Two of Mary's schoolmates, Peggy Rogers and Evelyn Munn, who were listening at the door trying to discover Mary's condition, overhear Lily's outburst.

-Mary is found healthy and is sent to her room and squeezes the information out of Peggy and Evelyn.
-Mary plans to ask her grandmother, Amelia Tilford—who not only indulges her but who also helped Karen and Martha a great deal in setting up the school—to allow her not to return.
-When Amelia refuses, Mary cleverly twists what the girls had overheard.
+Mary is found healthy and is sent to her room.
+She squeezes the information out of Peggy and Evelyn.
+Mary plans to ask her indulgent grandmother, Amelia Tilford – who also helped Karen and Martha in setting up the school and enrolling pupils – to allow her not to return.
+When Amelia refuses, Mary cleverly twists what the girls have overheard.
 With the help of several well-crafted lies and a book that the girls have been reading in secret, Mary convinces her grandmother that Karen and Martha are having a lesbian affair.
 On hearing this, Amelia Tilford begins contacting the parents of Mary's classmates.
-Shortly, most of Mary's schoolmates have been pulled out of school.
+Shortly afterwards, most of Mary's schoolmates have been pulled out of school.
 Rosalie Wells, a student whose mother is abroad, stays with Mary.

-On discovering that Rosalie is vulnerable, Mary blackmails her into corroborating everything she says.
+Seeing that Rosalie is vulnerable, Mary blackmails her into corroborating everything she says.
 When Karen and Martha realize why all their pupils were pulled out of their school in a single night, they go to Mrs. Tilford's residence to confront her.
 Amelia tells Mary to repeat her story.
 When Karen points out an inconsistency, Mary pretends to have been covering for Rosalie, who reluctantly corroborates Mary's story for fear of being exposed herself.
 Resolving to take Amelia to court, Martha and Karen leave.